Face Analysis Technology Evaluation (FATE) Age Estimation And Verification

 Facial age verification has recently been mandated in legislation in a number of jurisdictions.
 These laws are typically intended to protect minors from various harms by verifying that the individual is above a certain age, within an age range, and, less commonly below a certain age.
 Other use-cases seek only to determine actual age.
 While the mechanism for estimating age is usually not specified in legislation, software-based face analysis is an attractive approach when a photograph can be captured.

-FATE AEV is an ongoing evaluation of software algorithms that inspect photos and videos of a face to produce an age estimate.
-The output of this track is a set of reports on the accuracy and computational efficiency of algorithms.
+FATE AEV is an ongoing evaluation of software algorithms that inspect photos of a face to produce an age estimate.
+The output is set of reports on the accuracy and computational efficiency of algorithms.
 AEV is open to a worldwide community of developers.
-This evaluation is conducted on an ongoing basis in that the evaluation remains open indefinitely such that developers may submit their algorithms to NIST whenever they are ready, but no more frequently than four calendar months.
+This evaluation will remain open indefinitely as a facility for developers to submit their algorithms whenever they are ready, but no more frequently than four calendar months.

 AE Performance